 The project not only was the result of a great fund–raising effort but also actively supported by members and friends on countless days of community activity.
 This hands–on communal effort helped dampen the cost of the extension considerably.
 Neighbouring churches and ecumenical friends also helped in many practical and financial ways.
-The congregation and leadership of Methodist Centenary Church in Leeson Park in particular generously opened their own facilities for the use of the Lutheran Church free of charge, when the facilities in Adelaide Road were not available.
 The building project, therefore, turned out to be not only a project in stones but, at least as importantly, an effort in building up “The Church”.

 Membership and Geographical spread

-At present the Lutheran Church in Ireland has nearly a thousand addresses on its list of contacts, with 453 registered members and 11 friends, of which about 180 contribute financially to its life in form of membership dues.
+At present the Lutheran Church in Ireland has nearly a thousand addresses on its list of contacts, with 453 registered members and 11 friends, of which about 130 contribute financially to its life in form of membership dues.
 Nearly 90% of its members are of German speaking origin or live in German speaking families.
-The members are spread all over the island of Ireland and apart from weekly services in St. Finian’s in Dublin, worship is conducted in Belfast once a month and three to four times a year in Mullingar, Wexford, Cork, Kerry, Limerick/Ennis, Galway and Sligo.
+The members are spread all over the island of Ireland and apart from weekly services in St. Finian’s in Dublin, worship is conducted in Belfast once a month and three times a year in Mullingar, Wexford, Cork, Kerry, Limerick, Galway and Sligo.

 The Governing Body of the Lutheran Church in Ireland is the 10 member Church Council.
 It is elected by members of the church every three years in the Church Assembly.
-The pastor of the church is an ex officio member of the council and normally also its presiding chair.
+The pastor of the church is an ex officio member of the council.
+The presiding chair is – in the old Lutheran tradition – a member of the council, the Pastor is the co–chair.
 The Church Council is responsible for financial affairs as well as matters of Church Order.

 As the members of the Lutheran Church are thinly spread out over the entire island, the life of the church, as in other diaspora communities, is focussed on Sunday worship: It is for worship people gather, bring their children to family or children’s services and then stay on for times of sharing, for Bible Study or other activities.
 Nevertheless the church is grateful that over the years a number of regular activities are well supported throughout the week: